 Any camera will do.
 Expensive camera or camera on your phone, think big and think small.
 Breeze, angle and light are most important tips.
 Take multiple shots from different angles and use the Macro setting.
+It is certainly worth spending some time looking for the ‘perfect’ flower.
+Look closely at the flowers, especially those in your foreground, to ensure the plants are in good condition and facing your camera.

 Take nothing but Photos.
 Picking wildflowers is illegal and can attract a $2000 fine.